Last Updated on

 While you can become an airline pilot regardless of the course you take in college, an aviation-related program allows you to dive into the nuts and bolts of the industry early on.

-It’s like a getting into a medical school with a medical-related course as your pre-med.
+It’s like getting into a medical school with a medical-related course as your pre-med.
 Although med school is open to everyone, the subtle advantages of being exposed to science or hospital work during your pre-med years are hard to deny.

 Some of the degree programs related to aviation that you can take prior to enrolling in a flight school include, but not limited to, the following: